-Based on lessons learned from large-scale disasters and supply chain interruptions, we endeavor to put in place production systems that complement production sites, as well as parts suppliers, in order to prevent significant damage to our business.
-At the Hikone Plant, which produces semiconductor manufacturing equipment, we have taken seismic-isolation measures in the factory and are in the process of constructing production systems that can handle high winds and flooding.
+For our operations sites in Japan we undertake a variety of measures, including seismic resistance evaluations, building reinforcement, dismantling of aging facilities, immobilization of equipment and facilities, and introduction of seismic-resistant machinery and equipment.
+Based on lessons learned from large-scale disasters and supply chain interruptions, we endeavor to put in place production systems that complement production sites as well as parts suppliers, in order to prevent significant damage to our business.
+At the Hikone Plant in Shiga Prefecture, which produces semiconductor manufacturing equipment, we have taken seismic-isolation measures in the factory and are in the process of constructing production systems that can also handle high winds and flooding.

-Strengthening IT Security
+Strengthening Information Security Control

-In addition, we regularly review related rules and guidelines and work to improve IT literacy among all executives, employees, temporary personnel and everyone else in the SCREEN Group through a variety of means, including annual IT security training that is updated with the latest information.
+In addition, we regularly review information security rules and guidelines and work to improve IT literacy among all executives, employees, temporary personnel, and everyone else in the SCREEN Group through a variety of means, including annual information security training that is updated with the latest information.